 - 1 ½ cups salted butter

 - 2 teaspoons baking soda

 - 2 cups pretzels (whole or broken)

 - Start by popping the corn.
 Use an air-popper if you have one.
 You don't want to add any oil or butter to the popcorn while popping it, so an air popper would work best.
 An alternative would be to use your microwave.
 You can buy microwavable plain popcorn in most grocery stores.
 Once the popcorn is ready, spread it onto two baking sheets to cool.
-Crumble over the pretzels and almonds.
+Add the pretzels.
+Set aside.